You-nid/Libft/README.md

 that will be a useful tool for your cursus.

 **Technical considerations**
-• Declaring global variables is forbidden.
+• Declaring global variables is forbidden.\n
 • If you need helper functions to split a more complex function, define them as static functions.
 This way, their scope will be limited to the appropriate file.
 • Place all your files at the root of your repository.